ORGAN RESTORATION 2017-18

 “As every pipe organ is completely different, it has been said that pipe organs are rather like people: some good, some bad, some indifferent.
 If the glorious Hill organ now in St Bride’s was a person, it would be someone you’d want to be around, someone you’d want to spend a lot of quality time with.
 Apart from the invaluable cultural and historic worth of the instrument – there’s even a 19th-century Australian connection! – the major point is that it is such an incredibly beautiful and worthwhile ‘person’.
 And that ‘person’, surviving and celebrating their 150th birthday in 2015, deserves our praise and tangible support.”

-The total cost of this comprehensive restoration, the first such undertaking in the organ’s lifetime, is £150,000 + VAT.
+The total cost of this comprehensive restoration, the first such undertaking in the organ’s lifetime, was £150,000 + VAT.
 Once restored, the organ should not require any significant work for up to 100 years.
+All contributions to the Organ Fund from now on will guarantee the future maintenance of the instrument.

-Through our own fundraising endeavours, more than half of the funding is already in place, and we anticipate that most of the VAT incurred can be reclaimed through the Listed Places of Worship Grant Scheme.
+Through our own fundraising endeavours, and with the very generous contributions of many donors and grant-awarding bodies (see list above), we reached our target.
+The VAT incurred was reclaimed through the Listed Places of Worship Grant Scheme.

 How can I help?